04aditya24/E-commerce-web-application/README.md

 # E-commerce-web-application
-###Purpose: It is a Web Application which is based on e-commerce.
-It serves customers with multiple categories and products.
-I developed this project with the main aim to learn more about development, payment gateway and invoice generation.
+### Purpose: It is a Web Application which is based on e-commerce.
+It serves customers with multiple categories and products.I developed this project with the main aim to learn more about development, payment gateway and invoice generation.
 There is complete dedicated admin panel for the website.
 ###
 * User and admin can login & signup.
 * Fetching data from database.